Alex Rif: The Cultural Brigade

 "Israeli Novy God" a project focused on explaining the purpose of the Russian celebration of New Year's to Hebrew speakers.
 The project turned the holiday into an Israeli festival, breaking stereotypes about its connection to the Christian “Silvester” and encouraging Russian-speakers to host their Israeli born friends.

 "Operation Veteran" a project which sought public recognition of WW2 stories of Russian Jewish veterans through public campaign and meetings with veterans.
 The project led to the acknowledgment of May 9 as an official national day of commemoration by the Israeli Parliament in 2017.

 "Immigration Poetry" and "Tusovka" which allow poets and artists from the former Soviet Union to share their experiences of immigration and express their Russian-Israeli identity through the art.

 ^{“}Soviet City Themed Festivals”, Israeli artwork inspired by Jewish-Soviet history from Odesa and Saint-Petersburg inside of Israeli large museums and cultural institutions such as: Eretz Israel Museum Tel-Aviv, Beit Hatfutsot and more.

 “Circumcision Stories” a project in which Israeli men revealing their stories of going through circumcision as adults.

 “Evidence Season” a project which gives a voice to the injustice of 350K Russian-speakers who cannot get married in Israel for religious reasons.

 One Million Lobby

 One Million Lobby is the first Israeli public lobby to advocate for a better social, economic, and cultural reality for the 1.2 million RSI.
 A non-partisan, non-profit NGO based on individual donations and public participation.
 Rif is the CEO.

+Rif has actively supported and campaigned in favor of keeping the Grandchild Clause of Israel's Law of Return unchanged, viewing it as a vital Israeli safe haven for anyone with even a single Jewish grandparent from anti-Semitism, war, authoritarianism, and oppression.
+Rif elaborated on her stance in a 2026 Jerusalem Post interview, also arguing that it is absolutely vital to reconnect the descendants of Soviet Jews to Judaism and their Jewishness in order to prevent the historical Soviet anti-Semitic assimilation campaigns, such as those of Joseph Stalin, from succeeding in their purpose over the long-run.

+"99 is not 100"

+In October 2025 Rif aired her podcast, titled "99 is not 100", in which she interviews successful individuals about their personal stories.